gimoonnam/Challenges/CNN/README.md

-# Some Hand-on Practices on 1- and 2-D Convolution using Numpy and Keras
+Convolution Neural Network using Numpy and Keras

 ## 1D_CNN